crowdtainer/dapp-web/README.md

 src/lib/strings.ts
 ```

-The productConfiguration defined in projects.json is used to build the product selection UI automatically, by aligning the product name in the deployed campaign (smart contract side), with the description/delimiters defined in product configuration.
+The productConfiguration defined in projects.json is used to build the product selection UI automatically, by aligning the product name in the deployed campaign (smart contract side), with the description/delimiters defined in product configuration on the frontend.

-For example, a project deployed with the following parameters:
+For example, a campaign deployed to the blockchain with the following parameters:

 ```ts
 await vouchers721.createCrowdtainer(